SciPost/SciPost/docs/team.rst

 ******************************
-SciPost's Infrastructure Teams
+Where the buck stops
 ******************************

-This page details who carries what responsibility as far as SciPost's underlying web-based infrastructure is concerned.
+This page details who carries what responsibility as far as SciPost's underlying online infrastructure is concerned.

 Keyholders